Godskid89/credit-card-fraud-detection/Readme.md

 5. Evaluate the model: `python model_evaluation.py`

 ## Results
-The model achieved an accuracy of [insert accuracy], with a recall of [insert recall] for fraudulent transactions.
-Key predictors of fraud include [list key features].
+The model achieved an accuracy of 94%, with a recall of 94% for fraudulent transactions.
+Key predictors of fraud include Merchant City, Transaction Method, Merchant Name etc.

 ## Future Work
 - Explore alternative models and resampling techniques.